Tom D. Wang, MD, FACS - Director

 Kay's services include skin analysis, customized skin care, oxygentating facials and chemical peels from PCA SKIN®.
 Chemical peels use a solution that incorporates naturally occurring acids with strengthening and brightening ingredients to exfoliate surface dead skin cells.
 Peels are effective in reducing surface wrinkles, sun damage and clearing acne/blemished skin.
-PCA Advanced Skin Care Systems and Jane Iredale products are available for purchase through Kay's practice.
+PCA Advanced Skin Care Systems, Jane Iredale and ZO Medical products are available for purchase through Kay's practice.

 How to Make an Appointment

 Please contact our office regarding scheduling appointments.
 Prior to scheduling an appointment, our providers often need to review chart notes related to the reason you want to be seen in order to coordinate any additional tests they may need in order to make the most of your visit.
 In some cases, we will require a referral from your primary care physician.
 We would be happy to discuss this with you to ensure we have all we need to expedite the scheduling process.
 Please contact us by phone or email to begin the process.

 Phone: Facial Plastic & Reconstructive Surgery Clinic 503 494-5678